Alexon1999/ansible_setup/README.md

 - [Official Documentation](https://docs.ansible.com/ansible/latest/getting_started/index.html)
 - [SpaceLift Ansible Tutorial](https://spacelift.io/blog/ansible-tutorial)

+## Ansible Concepts

+- **Control node**

+Any machine with Ansible installed.
+You can run commands and playbooks, invoking `/usr/bin/ansible` or `/usr/bin/ansible-playbook`, from any control node.
+You can use any computer that has Python installed on it as a control node - laptops, shared desktops, and servers can all run Ansible.
+However, you cannot use a Windows machine as a control node.
+You can have multiple control nodes.

+- **Managed nodes**

+The network devices (and/or servers) you manage with Ansible.
+Managed nodes are also sometimes called “hosts”.
+Ansible is not installed on managed nodes.

+- **Inventory**

+A list of managed nodes.
+An inventory file is also sometimes called a “hostfile”.
+Your inventory can specify information like IP address for each managed node.
+An inventory can also organize managed nodes, creating and nesting groups for easier scaling.
+To learn more about inventory, see [the Working with Inventory](https://docs.ansible.com/ansible/2.9/user_guide/intro_inventory.html#intro-inventory) section.
+In summary a File listing hosts and host groups to be managed.

+- **Playbooks**

+YAML files containing a series of tasks to be performed on hosts.

+- **Inventory**

+File listing hosts and host groups to be managed.

+- **Modules**

+Modules (also referred to as “task plugins” or “library plugins”) are discrete units of code that can be used from the command line or in a playbook task.
+Ansible executes each module, usually on the remote target node, and collects return values.

 ## Workflow

 - Make at least one machine a control node (control machine, master machine) which will connect to your slave servers (the servers you wish to manage).